 |Databases on-premises||You can connect directly to SQL Server Analysis Services Relational model databases.
 A Power BI Enterprise Gateway is required.|

+In this Microsoft Power BI tutorial, let us now proceed further for the installation of it!
 To check the system requirements, installation files detail, users have to navigate to “Advanced download options.”
-Following are the system requirements to download Power BI tool −
+Following are the system requirements to download Power BI tool ?

 Supported Operating Systems